Best Ultralight Backpack 2026

 - External Volume : 9L

 - Pros: Waterproof.
 Durable.
 Ultralight.
-Good load transfer.
 Massive side pockets.
 Reverse pull hip belt.
+Good front pocket system.
+Bottom pocket.

 - Weight: 27 oz